TEAMMATES/teammates/docs/development.md

 - Create a new instructor by filling in the Name, Email, and Institution fields in the form provided.
 Once done, click on _Add Instructor_, followed by _Add_ under the **Action** column.
   - Copy the link address from the **_join link_**.
 - Log out from the administrator account.
 Use the link you copied in the previous step and paste it into your browser's search bar.
 Enter the new account's email and register for the course.
-  - Now, the registration is !!completed!! and we have a new account that we can masquerade as.
+  - Now, the account has been registered, and we have a new account that we can masquerade as.
 - Lastly, log out from the current account and log back in as an administrator and follow the rest of the steps below.

 To masquerade as an **_instructor_**: